dev-opus/google-homepage/README.md

 This is my implementation of TOP web dev 101 HTML/CSS project (EASY).

-In this project, I was created a replica of the google.com standard homepage using skills and techniques such as:
+In this project, I created a replica of the google.com standard homepage using skills and techniques such as:
 CSS3 flexbox
 Chrome DevTools etc.